-EPS: an EPS file is a file extension for a vector-based images.
+EPS: an EPS file is a file extension for vector-based images.
 A vector file is a file that is mathematically correct so is used in design.
-In other words there are files used by designers that can be opened in a specific design based programmes such as Adobe programmes like illustrator.
+In other words there are files used by designers that can be opened in specific design based programmes such as Adobe programmes like illustrator.

 Flute: flute paper is the central layer in corrugated cardboard.
 This provides strength and rigidity to corrugated packaging.

 Fulfilment: fulfilment services are part of a 3PL.
 Find out more about our fulfilment services here.

 Foam lining: a foam lining can help to protect the objects inside packaging.
 This is particularly useful for fragile objects.